HabitatFramework/UserGuide/functions/functions.rst

 To perform a physical merge:

-* Select two or more fragments from one TOID in the GIS layer as shown in the **left** part of the figure :ref:`figPMD`.
+* Select two or more fragments from one TOID in the GIS layer as shown in the **left** part of the figure :ref:`figFPMD`.
 * Return to the HLU main window and click |getmapselection| :guilabel:`Get Map Selection`.
 * Select one of the options in the 'Process' list.
 * Click |physicalmerge| :guilabel:`Physical Merge`.
-The features will be combined in the GIS layer as shown in the **right** part of the figure :ref:`figPMD` and details will be added to the History tab for the INCID.
+The features will be combined in the GIS layer as shown in the **right** part of the figure :ref:`figFPMD` and details will be added to the History tab for the INCID.

-.. _figPMD:
+.. _figFPMD:

 .. figure:: figures/PhysicalMergeDiagram.png
 	:align: center